nanocubeai/nanocube/README.md

 #### Point query aggregating 5% of rows
 A barely selective, filtering on 2 dimensions that affects and aggregates 5% of rows.
 NanoCube is consistently 10x faster than Pandas.
-But you can already see, that the aggregation in Numpy become slightly more dominant.
+But you can already see, that the aggregation in Numpy become more dominant -> compare the lines of the number of returned records and the NanoCube response time, they are almost parallel.

 ![Point query aggregating 5% of rows](benchmarks/charts/l.png)

 #### Point query aggregating 50% of rows
 A non-selective query, filtering on 1 dimension that affects and aggregates 50% of rows.
 Here, most of the time is spent in Numpy, aggregating the rows.
-The more rows, the closer Pandas and NanoCube get as both rely on Numpy for aggregation.
+The more rows, the closer Pandas and NanoCube get as both rely finally on Numpy for aggregation, which is very fast.

 ![Point query aggregating 50% of rows](benchmarks/charts/xl.png)